RatInABox-Lab/RatInABox/README.md

 #### Rate maps
 `PlaceCells`, `GridCells` and allocentric `BoundaryVectorCells` (among others) have firing rates which depend exclusively on the position of the agent.
 These rate maps can be displayed by querying their firing rate at an array of positions spanning the environment, then plotting.
 This process is done for you using the function `Neurons.plot_rate_map()`.

-More generally, however, cells firing is not only determined by position but potentially other factors (e.g. velocity or historical effects if the layer is part of a recurrent network).
-In these cases the above method of plotting rate maps will fail.
+More generally, however, cells firing is not only determined by position but potentially other factors (e.g. velocity, or historical effects if the layer is part of a recurrent network).
+In these cases the above method of plotting rate maps will necessarily fail.
 A more robust way to display the receptive field is to plot a heatmap of the positions of the Agent has visited where each positions contribution to a bin is weighted by the firing rate observed at that position.
 Over time, as coverage become complete, the firing fields become visible.
 ```
-Neurons.plot_rate_map() #attempted to plot "ground truth" rate map
+Neurons.plot_rate_map() #attempts to plot "ground truth" rate map
 Neurons.plot_rate_map(method="history") #plots rate map by firing-rate-weighted position heatmap
 ```